IceBlue02/Cue-Sports-League-Manager/README.md

-# Cue-Sports-League-Manager
+# Cue Sports League Manager
-League Management tool for the UoM Cue Sports society.
+League Management tool for the University of Manchester Cue Sports society.

+Original code written by Ashley Smith and Jonathan Mulvey.